SafetyCulture is designed and built to empower teams. Companies use SafetyCulture for 3 main reasons:

 The template sharing and auto-sharing permissions need to be set up on each template you’ve created.
 Here you can specify which team members or groups (recommended) have access to the templates and inspection results.

-For example, you might want to share your template with a “Field Workers” group, but share the audit results with the “Administration” group.
+For example, you might want to share your template with a “Field Workers” group, but share the inspection results with the “Administration” group.

 If you set up the sharing settings now, you’ll save yourself a headache at a later date.

-If you’ve set-up auto-sharing during the template sharing phase, the group or individual will be able to see each individual audit in their Audits list in SafetyCulture, the web app.
+If you’ve set-up auto-sharing during the template sharing phase, the group or individual will be able to see each individual inspection in their Inspections list in SafetyCulture, the web app.

 You can also send the inspection results to Dropbox or another third-party system using our integrations on the SafetyCulture premium plan.
 Read more about that here.

-Watch this video to learn more about template and audit sharing:
+Watch this video to learn more about template and inspection sharing: